Ishaan2112/PromptGen/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
+3. Add tests for new functionality
-5. Ensure all tests pass
+4. Ensure all tests pass
-6. Submit a pull request
+5. Submit a pull request

 ## 📝 License